 The lungs are continuously exposed to oxidants generated either endogenously from phagocytes and other cell types or exogenously from air pollutants or cigarette smoke.
 In addition, intracellular oxidants, such as those derived from mitochondrial electron transport, are involved in many cellular signaling pathways.
 Lung cells are protected against this oxidative challenge by well-developed enzymatic and nonenzymatic systems.
 When the balance between oxidants and antioxidants shifts in favor of the former-i.e., an excess of oxidants and/or a depletion of antioxidants oxidative stress occurs.
 Oxidative stress not only produces direct injurious effects in the lungs but also activates molecular mechanisms that initiate lung inflammation.
-Thus, an imbalance between oxidants and antioxidants is considered to play a role in the pathogenesis of COPD.
+Thus, an imbalance between oxidants and antioxidants is considered to play a role in the pathogenesis of COPD43.
+The role of gender in determining COPD risk remains unclear44.
+In the past, most studies showed that COPD prevalence and mortality were greater among men than women.
+Studies from developed countries^{45,46} show that the prevalence of the disease is now almost equal in men and women, which probably reflects changing patterns of tobacco smoking.
+Some studies have suggested that women are more susceptible to the effects of tobacco smoke than men44.47,48.
+This is an important question given the increasing rate of smoking among women in both developed and developing countries.
+In patients with severe COPD, women, relative to men, exhibit anatomically smaller airway lumens with disproportionately thicker airway walls, and emphysema that is less extensive and characterized by smaller hole size and less peripheral involvement62.